This is an interview done by ZuuOnline for Christopher Tan, CEO of Providend.

 “But I forgot that my kids were growing up very fast.
 So what if I was successful?
 I would not have a relationship with my children.”

 Tan decided he needed to make a drastic change to his life.
 He made the decision to spend more time with his family.
-He also downgraded from a condominium to a HDB flat and sold his car, in order to free up cash to bring his family for long holidays together.
+He also downgraded from a condominium to an HDB flat and sold his car, in order to free up cash to bring his family for long holidays together.
+You can watch this short video as Christopher shares his personal experience of finding the balance between living his life now and accumulating for the future.

 Their first family long holiday was a two week trip to England in November 2013.
 His son was a Manchester United fan and requested to watch his favourite team play at Old Trafford stadium.
 That match turned out to be the highlight of their trip, because Manchester United was faced with its bitter rival Arsenal, during what had been Man United’s most dismal season.